matteocrippa/awesome-swift/README.md

 * [Versions](https://github.com/zenangst/Versions) - Helping you find inner peace when comparing version numbers in Swift.
 * [VersionsTracker](https://github.com/martnst/VersionsTracker) - Keeping track of version installation history including dates.
 * [Wyrd](https://github.com/explicitcall/Wyrd) - Asynchronous programming in Swift made easy.
 Wyrd is inspired by Promises/A+.
+* [VersionTrackerSwift](https://github.com/tbaranes/VersionTrackerSwift) - Track which versions of your app a user has previously installed.
+Available for iOS, OS X and tvOS.

 ### Video